-The same thing that makes a BJJ athlete “strong” is the same thing that makes any athlete strong: dedicated time to working on their strength and shoring up weaknesses.
+The same thing that makes a BJJ athlete “strong” is the same thing that makes any athlete strong: dedicated time to working on their Real Strength for jiu jitsu and shoring up weaknesses.

 How do you actually work on your strength though?
 Ultimately, it’s not easy, but it’s not complicated either: you need to figure out quantifiable metrics that you can see positively increase with dedicated time to them.

 The thing that gets a bit convoluted at times is that people sometimes concern themselves a bit too much with “specificity” and they do so too soon.
 Meaning, they try to find exercises that mimic the sport of jiu jitsu too closely.
 While that may promote the improvement or growth of some qualities, it doesn’t get to the core of getting stronger.